ibm-cloud-docs/solution-tutorials/coligo.hidden.md

    Connection to the backend failed as there is no backend defined yet.
    ```
 3. For secured browsing, you can also browse the application with `HTTPS`.

+   For troubleshooting and to display logs of your application, run the command `ibmcloud coligo application logs --name APPLICATION_NAME
+   {:tip}
 <!--4.
 List the pods of the service and notice that it has a running pod
    ```sh
    kubectl get pods --watch